chtlp/cos598f/README.md

 ssh yourusername@mmx.cs.princeton.edu
 ```

 then ssh into one of the worker machines (f1, f3, f4, f5, f6, f8), e.g. `ssh f1`.
-The home directory is under `/memex/yourusername`, however we don't have much storage space left, so don't put too many things there before gaining the permission.
+The home directory is under `/memex/yourusername`, and shared across all the nodes.
+However we don't have much space left, so please don't overuse it.
 Put the following two lines in your `~/.bashrc`:

 ```
 export JAVA_HOME=/etc/alternatives/jre_1.7.0